kris-king007/consta-vision/README.md

 Visit https://docs.nestjs.com/recipes/crud-generator#crud-generator for more information.

+**Resources in this application were created using the Rest API approach.**

 ### To manually generate typescript files based off graphql schema (shema first)

 1. Globally Install ts-node